 Maintain a valid registered agent and registered office on file with the RI Department of State.

-Pay all state, federal, and local business taxes owed.
+Pay all state, federal, and municipal business taxes owed.

 Businesses that fail to meet these annual obligations will lose their good standing status.
 The loss of good standing status can affect your ability to do business in Rhode Island.
 Learn more about returning your business to good standing status.